Liakintsurashvili/The-Churiology/README.md

 ### Existing Features

-The Churiology has 4 main pages accessible to the user: the homepage, Grape Variety page, Wineries page and Form page.
+The Churiology has four main pages accessible to the user: the homepage, Grape Variety page, Wineries page and Join Us page.
 There is also a Response page which only shows on submission of the sign-up form.

-**All** pages include the following features:
+**All pages include the following features**:

-- Header with logo and tagline: The logo appears at the top of each page followed by a tagline underneath.
+- **Header with logo and tagline**: The logo appears at the top of each page followed by a tagline underneath.
 When the user scrolls down the page they do not remain fixed to ensure the maximum amount of screen space is utilized by content.

-- Navigation: The navigation menu is presented as a hamburger at the top left corner of the page on mobile devices while fitting just underneath the tagline for larger screens.
+- **Navigation**: The navigation menu is presented as a hamburger at the top left corner of the page on mobile devices while fitting just underneath the tagline for larger screens.

 ![NavBar Desktop](documentation/navbardesktop.png)